1991–92 in English football: Famous debutants

 29 January 1992: Ray Parlour, 18-year-old midfielder, makes his debut for Arsenal in their 2–0 league defeat against Liverpool.

+25 April 1992: David Unsworth, 18-year-old defender, comes on and scores as a substitute on his debut for Everton as they draw 3-3 with Tottenham Hotspur.

 2 May 1992: Eddie Newton, 20-year-old midfielder, comes on and scores as a substitute on his debut for Chelsea in the final game of the league season as they lose 2–1 to Everton.

+2 May 1992: Steve Stone, 20-year-old midfielder, comes on as a substitute on his debut for Nottingham Forest in the final game of the league season as they lose 3-0 to West Ham United.